rogerkatona/blue-prospect-design/articles/reactForm.md

 - For validation, I want to…
     - Check to see if the user has entered their name and email
         - If they haven’t entered a value, then when the "onSubmit" function is called.
-            - Alert the user if they didn’t enter
+            - Alert the user if they didn&apos;t enter
                 - Name
                 - Email
                 - Both Name and Email